Graphical configuration spaces, Contractads and Formality: Logarithmic geometry and Formality

 in log schemes with virtual morphisms.
-All in all, we recover and generalise the statement~\cite[Pr.~8.18]{dupont2024logarithmic} \begin{prop} Parallel transports induce the isomorphism of contractads $\frakFM^{\fr}\cong \frakFM\rtimes *_{\log}$ in the category of log schemes with virtual morphisms. \end{prop}
+All in all, we recover and generalise the statement~\cite[Pr.~8.18]{dupont2024logarithmic} \begin{proposition} Parallel transports induce the isomorphism of contractads $\frakFM^{\fr}\cong \frakFM\rtimes *_{\log}$ in the category of log schemes with virtual morphisms. \end{proposition}